Merge tips for multi-page documents

 1,2,3,4 ...
 1,2,3,4 ...

-First, about forcing correct page numbering in multiple page merged documents:
+First, here's some general information about forcing correct page numbering in multiple page merged documents:

 database (http://support.corel.com), Answer ID 203229 [which, though it